EngineBae/college_major_earnings/README.md

 # college_major_earnings

-Data visualization of data collected by [FiveThirtyEight](https://github.com/fivethirtyeight/data/tree/master/college-majors).
-Data is from American Community Survey from 2010 to 2012.
+Data visualization of the American Community Survey from 2010 to 2012.
+The data was collected and cleaned by [FiveThirtyEight](https://github.com/fivethirtyeight/data/tree/master/college-majors).

-Headers for 'recent-grads.csv' are below as shown from the FiveThirtyEight git hub link.
+The table below shows the headers and descriptions for 'recent-grads.csv':

 Header | Description
 ---|---------